SFDC-Assets/Demo-Date-Shifter/README.md

 ## Installation and Setup

-Installation is easy: just read the disclaimer below and click on the **Deploy to Salesforce** button.
-This will install the component, all custom objects, tabs, and page layouts needed to use the component and assign all appropriate visibilities to the System Administrator profile.
-Simply create an app page using Lightning App Builder and drag the component onto the page where you would like it.
+Installation is easy: just read the disclaimer below and click on the **Install the Package** link.
+This will install the component, all custom objects, tabs, and page layouts needed to use the component.

+Make sure you assign the permission set `Demo Shift Dates` to the System Administrator or any other person who is to use the component.

+Next, create an app page using Lightning App Builder and drag the component onto the page where you would like it.

-Next, as a System Administrator, open the `Date Shift Object` tab using the Lightning App Picker.
+Finally, as a System Administrator, open the `Date Shift Object` tab using the Lightning App Picker.
 Create a new **Date Shift Object** and enter the object's API name.

 ![Date Shift Object](/images/DateShiftObject.png)